open-craft/opencraft/README.md

 and **deactivate** the old one, to make the load balancer update its configuration so that the domain name of the instance directs to the new one.
-Normally we want just 1 active appserver per instance, but two or more active at once may be required in some high-resource-utilization cases Before activating a server, there's the option to test it through a basic-auth password-protected link in the "Authenticated Link" section (the username and password are embedded in the link).
+Normally we want just 1 active appserver per instance, but two or more active at once may be required in some high-resource-utilization cases.
+Before activating a server, there's the option to test it through a basic-auth password-protected link in the "Authenticated Link" section (the username and password are embedded in the link).